chenglou/pure-css-shaders-art/README.md

 <a href="https://chenglou.me/pure-css-shaders-art/heart.svg"><img src="heart.svg" style="width: 100%; height: 1008px;"></a>

-Shaders art made with pure CSS, with an editable code area also made in CSS.
+Shaders art made with pure CSS, with an editable highlighted code area also made in pure CSS. **Zero JavaScript anywhere!**

 **Dear GitHub: please don't disable this!
 This is harmless**